aalekseev/10-steps-security-pycon-ee-2020/slides/13-end.md

 <!-- note

-NEEDS IMAGE?
+STEP ZERO

 As simple as that.
 Make security checks you regular activity.
 You can start slow with a small checklist and scheduled 1h each month.
 I believe that this is something that any client would happily agree to do.

-**NEXT**: I have a few more slides with if you want to learn more about security.
+I have a few more slides if you want to learn more about security.
 -->

 ---